withastro/astro/.changeset/curvy-otters-jog.md

 }
 ```

-Other integrations can now declare your hooks:
+Other integrations can also now declare your hooks:

 ```ts
 // other-integration/index.ts